 Step 3

-Remove the stems from shiitake mushrooms and thinly slice the caps.
-Trim off the base of enoki and shimeji mushrooms and separate them into smaller or individual pieces.
-Thinly slice green onion.
+Remove the stems from the shiitake mushrooms and thinly slice the caps.
+Trim off the base of the enoki and shimeji mushrooms, and separate them into smaller stalks or individual pieces.
+Thinly slice the green onion.

 Step 4